Google's "Maps for Electrons" and What It Means for AI Data Center Expansion

 • Better siting decisions - find locations with real available capacity, not just rated capacity

-• Faster renewable integration - solar and wind can connect faster, which helps datacenter sustainability goals
+• Faster renewable integration - solar and wind can connect faster, which helps data center sustainability goals

 Who's Already Using It